apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

 ### The C++ backend loader was almost 3X faster for this particular use case
-This improvement in performance will not be seen in all cases, but when possible we encourage users to compare the dataloader throughput for these two options.
+This improvement in performance will not be seen in all cases, but when possible it's highly encouraged that you compare the dataloader throughput for these two options.

 ```python